MickShen7558/595-project/README.md

 -  `main.py` -> training and evaluation procedure of original SimCLS

--  `main_SimCSE.py`training and evaluation procedure of our works
+-  `main_SimCSE.py` -> training and evaluation procedure of our works

 -  `model.py` -> models of original SimCLS